-Next, we’ll help you find out if you can transfer online.
+Next, we’ll help you find out if you can transfer to us.
 We accept most, but not all pensions.
-Here we check that we can accept the pensions you’d like to move to Scottish Widows.
+Here, we check that we can accept the pensions you’d like to move to us.

 This section explains